jsaintro/publicnotes/Laptop/Display link driver.md

 ## Linux (Ubuntu 20.10)
 1. Install the latest driver
     displaylik-driver-5.3.1.34 (As of this writing)
-3. Use patched version of Xserver https://www.displaylink.org/forum/showthread.php?t=67148
+2. Use patched version of Xserver https://www.displaylink.org/forum/showthread.php?t=67148
     Note: This is for 20.04 but also works for 20.10
+3. Lock this version with
+    `sudo apt-mark hold xserver-xorg-core` should work.
+     To undo this, do `apt-mark unhold xserver-xorg-core`

 ## Troubleshooting
 1. Extract the drivers